Instrument/cyclops/docs/instructions_javascript.md

 To use cyclops on your page, include the `cyclops.js` script.
 This script will create a global `cyclops` object which will expose all of the cyclops related functionality.
 You will also need to include any JavaScript files or JSON curve data (exported from the AfterEffects script).

-Once you have all the scripts included on you page, you must tell cyclops which curves to load, and decide how you would like to use them.
+Once you have all the scripts included on your page, you must tell cyclops which curves to load, and decide how you would like to use them.

 ### Loading Curve Data